 I don't think Get-AWSPowerShellVersion is a bad cmdlet.
 It even provides additional information.
-Nice, but it's from here where the cmdlet gets "interesting," and where I think we should see some changes from AWS.
+Nice, but from here forward is where the cmdlet gets "interesting," and where I think we should see some changes from AWS.

 For those of us that have been paying attention to PowerShell, we've all likely been through, or heard, some best practices.
-Cmdlets and functions should do one thing, and that one thing well.
+One of which is that cmdlets and functions should do one thing, and that one thing well.
 Additionally, they should only produce a single object type.
 Simple.
-The problem with this cmdlet, is that it does do more than it should.
+The problem with this cmdlet, is that it does more than it should.
 When Get-AWSPowerShellVersion is invoked with its ListServiceVersionInfo switch parameter, it will return both the version information we saw previously, as well as the AWS Service information.
+Huh?

 As you can see in the above image, this command likely produces two different object types.
 And, in the below image, it's verified that it does.
 This shouldn't be happening.

-Now, just because this command has been written this way, doesn't mean the cmdlet is of no use when someone wants to filter against the properties in the PSCustomObject -- the service output.
-I am able to include the ListServiceVersionInfo switch parameter and filter against the services, the noun prefixes, and even the API version dates that are returned.
+Now, just because this command has been written this way, doesn't mean the cmdlet is of no use when someone wants to filter against the properties in the PSCustomObject -- the services output.
+I am able to include the ListServiceVersionInfo switch parameter and filter against the Service, the Noun Prefix, and even the API Version dates that are returned.
 That's nice, but it still just doesn't feel right.

 I’m grateful the command can be used this way, but just maybe we can separate the values returned by this cmdlet by using and not using the ListServiceVersionInfo, into more than one command.
-Keep Get-AWSPowerShellVersion and make it only return the text-based version information.
-Then, create a new cmdlet -- Get-AWSService, perhaps -- that only returns the service information.
+Keep Get-AWSPowerShellVersion and make it only return the text-based version information (although an object there would be nice, too).
+Then, create a new cmdlet -- Get-AWSService, perhaps -- that only returns the Service, Noun Prefix, and API Version information.
 Both invocations of Get-AWSPowerShellVersion provide valuable information; however, I feel as they should do so separately.
-Additionally, this makes AWS service discoverability and the matching nouns more difficult to find.
-It should have its own command; it shouldn't be buried in a command where it doesn't feel like it should be.
+Additionally, this makes AWS Service discoverability and the matching nouns more difficult to find.
+It should have its own command; this information shouldn't be buried in a command where it doesn't belong.

-AWS has long added warning messages that a certain switch(es) will be deprecated in future releases, and indicated to instead use new cmdlets.
-So AWS, if you're listening, let's see a Get-AWSService cmdlet is created.
-And, just maybe we should throw in a couple new aliases, too.
+About introducing breaking changes, AWS has long added warning messages that a certain switch(es) will be deprecated in future releases, and indicated to instead use new cmdlets.
+So AWS, if you're listening, let's see that a Get-AWSService Cmdlet is created.
+And, just maybe we should throw in a couple new aliases for the cmdlet, too.
 Allow Get-AWSNounPrefix and Get-AWSAPIVersion to invoke Get-AWSService, as well.

 PS > Get-AWSPowerShellVersion -ListServiceVersionInfo | Where-Object -Property 'Noun Prefix' -like 'T*'